aravzpatel/CV/README.md

 Using these skills has enabled me to bootstrap a retail business that turns over £2.5k per quarter at 40% margins.

 ### Adaptable Fast Learner
 Working in high-growth businesses throws more challenges at you than you can count.
 I've used those experiences to build a process that gets me up to speed quickly so that I can contribute.
-I pretty much follow the same strategy: I start with the situation, I break it down into bite-sized pieces, I define objectives, I apply the pomodoro technique.
+I follow a tried and tested strategy: I start with the situation, I break it down into bite-sized pieces, I define objectives, I apply the pomodoro technique.
+Sometimes I fail, but that’s ok because I’ll reflect and be better for the next time.

-As a side-project during Makers, I built a React-Rails wedding invitation project.
-To begin with I had no understanding of React but by applying my process I quickly made headway.
+As a side-project during Makers, I built a React-Rails [Wedding Invitations](https://github.com/aravzpatel/wedding-invitations).
+To begin with I had no understanding of React but by applying my process I made headway to an mvp in 3 days.
 This enabled me to apply these skills to our final project and help my team understand this new technology faster.

-### Relentless Problem solver
+### Strong Communicator
-I thrive in situations with a goal and no known methodology of getting to the promised land.
-I love the challenge of having to think of new ways of doing things and then trying them out.
-Sometimes they fail, but that’s ok because I’ll learn from them and be better for the next time.
+Communication is the lifeblood of any business.
+I have worked hard at improving my communication skills for a number of years.
+Talking simply and practicising empathetic listening have helped me gain the trust of my colleagues.
+This trust has enabled me to act as a sounding board for ideas; fostering debate and providing support to enable teams to achieve their goals.

-Working at Zencargo, I saw that we were providing a multi-billion pound client a poor service by failing to provide timely responses to incoming requests.
-Speaking with the team I deduced that there was no oversight for the process which made it impossible to provide an acceptable standard.
-To provide the oversight required I spent an afternoon cobbling together a hybradised KANBAN board using Zapier, Google Sheets, Trello, Slack and Email to track incoming requests and check if they had been fulfilled.
-This flexible approach enabled us to identify missing quotes quickly and improve our response times, which ultimately provided the level of service the client was looking for.
+A common feedback from my **remote pairing partners** was that they admired *my process*.
+Part of this is due to my communication skills, without which it would be impossible for them to understand my process.
+Whilst coding I would use similies to give challenges a practical context.
+In addition, I would draw diagrams to help my pairs visualise potential solutions and help them to better understand a route to success.

 ### Design-forward thinker
 I believe that good design should always be appreciated regardless of it’s delivery mechanism: visual, physical or technical.
 I have worked extensively with designers and have learnt how to drive style changes to create aesthetics that deliver impact.